WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 - C# knows how to turn characters into strings, so it does that for us behind the scenes, saving us a bit of work.

-- Lets do an experiment
+- Let's do an experiment

 - Volunteer time